anvme/Sui-Node/README.md

 # Sui-Node Installation script
 Update will be available soon

-Installatioin available only for cleaan user
+Installatioin available only for clean user

 How to install?
 ```